-The TurboGrafx-16 is one of the most underrated consoles in gaming’s long and storied history.
-It didn’t sell even close to as many units as the other 16-bit consoles, but that doesn’t mean it was a bad device!
+The TurboGrafx-16 is one of the most underrated retro consoles in gaming's long history.
+It didn't sell anywhere close to as many units as the other 16-bit consoles of its time, but that doesn't mean it was a bad device!

 In fact, the TurboGrafx-16 has quite a few fantastic games that are more than worth going back to.
 Whether you're into platformers, shooters, or beat-em-ups, there are solid games available for the TurboGrafx-16.

 And with the recent release of the TurboGrafx-16 Mini, there's never been a better time to check out this retro gaming console!

 Blazing Lazers is an absolute classic in the vertical scrolling shooter genre.
 Long before the days of movie-based games being trash, Blazing Lazers gave licensed games a good name (it's based on the Japanese film Gunhead).

 If you're a fan of the genre, you owe it to yourself to go back and blaze some Lazers.